nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 To meet this criteria, fill out all required fields of the onboarding form and follow the instructions.
 The FIT coordinator will let you know if something is missing or needs clarification.

-The FIT coordinator will run the metadata against a [JSON schema](https://github.com/nmfs-ost/FIT_web_templating/blob/main/schema_model_list.json) to identify missing information.
+The FIT coordinator will run the metadata against a [JSON schema](https://github.com/nmfs-ost/FIT_web_templating/blob/main/schema_model_list.json) to identify any missing information.

-#### Links in metadata work
+#### Links in metadata are active

-The FIT coordinator will check that the links provided in the submitted onboarding form work.
+The FIT coordinator will check that all links provided in the submitted onboarding form are functioning properly.
 We suggest developers double check that the links they provide are correct before submitting.
-Note that one working link is required, but not all links are required.
-There is no need to worry if your software does not have every type of link listed in the onboarding form.
+Please note that all links listed in the onboarding form are NOT required, as long as there is at least one working metadata link.

 #### A License is included

-Please note that this guidance is not legal advice.
+FIT licensing guidance provided here is not legal advice.

 For comprehensive licensing guidance, refer to the [complete documentation](https://nmfs-opensci.github.io/GitHub-Guide/#sec-license).
 Generally, if only NOAA federal employees have contributed to a tool, a permissive open license, such as Apache 2.0, is required.
 The licensing process can be more complex when other contributors are involved.
 For assistance with software licensing decisions, contact the FIT service account at fisheries.toolbox@noaa.gov.